 It was a toe-tapping little number performed by young Negroes, but this reporter cannot seem to recall it from the Hit Parade!
 "Wrapper's Delight," was it?
 Delightful indeed!

 The Princeton boys each had Old Glory

-sewn on their black playing-shirts, and it made for one proud and patriotic
+sewn on their black playing-shirts, and it made for one proud

 reporter!
 But he was dismayed to walk the concourses after the game and not find a place to buy war bonds.
 There's a war on, people!

 This reporter has been privately notified that Georgetown

 has quite the team this year too.
 So until next time, this is "Ace" Whelliston bringing the exciting world of basket-ball

 © 2004-2014 The Mid-Majority.
 All content is the property of its authors.